Covid 19 Pupil Premium Catch-up Report 2022-2025

 - Former Looked After Children – Pupils who were once in the care of the Local Authority, including adopted children.

 - Services Children – Pupils with at least one parent who is, or has served, in the armed forces.

 This funding must be used to support these pupils overcome barriers and help ensure that, if needed, they close any academic gaps with their peers.
 Good attendance as well as academic support play a key part in meeting these objectives.

+Our Pupil Premium funding reflects these priorities with initiatives such as Lexia, staff development and training; access to specialist independent careers advice and additional staff time.
 However, it is important to note that the support of all pupils is bespoke and is varied throughout the year and is not conditional on there being specific funding available.

 As always we have also invested a significant portion of our budget into the high teacher/student ratio (currently 12 to 1) which supports targeted and individual provision.